yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 ```

 Also, since we are now doing SIMD, we would like to leave our inefficient heterogeneous tree nodes
 behind.
+There's two problems with the heterogenous tree, the main one being the memory we have to
+load when we walk it.
+We want to make sure that when we load a node, each loaded byte in a cache
+line counts.
+Towards that end, we would like to have the nodes contain only what we need, align them
+to cache lines and make sure they do not straddle cache line boundaries.
+This is not impossible to
+do for the heterogenous tree, but it is simpler to think about when the two kinds of nodes are not
+stored in the same array.
+The second problem is wasted memory.
+This is not such a big deal today,
+but still it would be nice if we allocated only what we used.

-Our new BVH has two kinds of nodes, and they are both stored in their own array.
-The inner
+Our new BVH has two kinds of nodes, each stored in their own array.
+The inner nodes contain
-nodes contain the bounding boxes for their child nodes, and can point to other inner or leaf
+the bounding boxes for their child nodes, and can point to other inner or leaf nodes.
+The leaf nodes
-nodes.
-The leaf nodes only contain triangle data.
-(XXX: mention that this is for memory use mainly -
+only contain triangle data.
-cache use wouldn't necessarily be much worse if were careful about what we were loading).
-We encode
-the information about which array are wem going to be loading from in the index itself:

 ```
 // 2:62     -> 2-bit tag + 62-bit index into the inner node array